vpulim/mongode/Readme.md

 Introduction
 ============

 Mongode is a very thin (~200 lines of code) wrapper around the [node-mongodb-native](https://github.com/christkv/node-mongodb-native) driver.
-It's main purpose is to reduce the amount of function call nesting that is usually needed with the native driver.
-It does this by buffering commands until the appropriate objects are available.
+It buffers collection operations until a connection is made, thus removing one level of callback nesting.
+It also binds collections to the database object as a key on the object making code easier to read.
+See below for examples of how to insert a document using mongode and how to bind collections.

 Installation
 ============